 5 Disadvantages of Pontoon Boats

 Pontoon boats are awesome.
 No doubt about that.
-But with all the benefits and pro points, there are some issues on the con side to consider.
+However, with all the benefits and pro points, there are some issues on the con side to consider.

-As with anything, it's best to go about the purchase process with your eyes wide open.
-Knowing the advantages as well as the disadvantages of owning a pontoon boat is a big help.
+As with anything, it's best to approach the purchase process with your eyes wide open.
+Knowing the advantages and disadvantages of owning a pontoon boat is a big help.

 I wouldn't discourage anyone from taking a long hard look at pontoon boats, but they certainly aren't the end-all-be-all boat.
 Consider the following disadvantages to help you make an informed decision.